 - 2. Be diligent and disciplined during the lab activities.
 It might be tempting to skate through lab or take short cuts, Don't!
 Labs are designed to offer hands-on experiences with the complex materials presented in the video lectures.
 Take advantage of this opportunity to LEARN © - 3.
 Keep detailed notes.
 This will help all aspects of your understanding. - 4.
 Stay ahead of the game.
-Don't miss lectures or labs, utilize the Canvas study aids - 5.
+Don't miss lectures or labs, and utilize the study aids offered on Canvas. - 5.
 Consider forming study groups with your classmates, online.
-Talk bio 1- 2x/week. - 6.
-Keep a list of questions that come up as you study and get your questions answered - 7.
-Practice writing answers to short essay questions.
-Have your classmates read your answers & grade them.
-Practice being CLEAR, CONCISE, PRECISE, CORRECT - 8.
+Hang out, and talk bio 1- 2x/week. - 6.
+Keep a list of questions that come up as you study.
+Then get your questions answered. - 7.
+Practice writing the answers to short essay questions.
+Have your classmates read your answers and grade them.
+Practice being CLEAR, CONCISE, PRECISE and CORRECT. - 8.
 Make up practice exams based on the Study Guide questions.
 Share them with your classmates! - 9.
 If the going gets tough, READ your textbook!
 IT WILL HELP, especially to answer tough questions - 10.
-And if the going is still tough, buckle down & repeat after me: "I can do anything for 16 weeks."
+And if the going is still tough, buckle down and repeat after me: "I can do anything for 16 weeks."
 You CAN do this class.
 All you need to do is find the time to make it happen. - 11.
 Finally...embrace the GROWTH MINDSET.
 You deserve it!